Casey-Litmer/menucmd/README.md

 - as a dedicated command line application interface
 - as a framework for delayed function evaluation

-Separating navigation from function definitions allows the user to later repurpose a program to run automatically without relying on user input.
+Separating navigation from function definitions allows the user to repurpose a program to run automatically without relying on user input.
 What one creates as a command line interface one day, can easily be automated the next.

 Other features such as lazy evaluation with the `Bind` class can also be used independently from the menu interface for your functional programming needs.

-*For developers wishing to contribute to this module, a test script is included to ensure all features work correctly between changes **(requires numpy)**.
+*For developers wishing to contribute to this module, I included a test script that ensures all features work correctly between changes **(requires numpy)**.
 Feel free to update it as you see fit!*

 ---